JahazielSam/real-estate-marketplace-capstone/README.md

 # Udacity Blockchain Capstone

-This project is about managing Real Estate Marketplace in Etherium Blockchain.Each property is represented by ERC721 Token.
+This project is about managing Real Estate Marketplace in Ethereum Blockchain.
+Each property is represented by ERC721 Token.
 Before minting a token you need to proove that you are the authentic owner of the property. zk-SNARKs is used for that.
 It creates a verification system which can prove you have title to the property without revealing that specific information on the property.
 After the verification the token is listed on a blockchain market place (OpenSea) for the owners to sell and others to buy it.

 # Tools and IDE